Gabriel Moreno Player Props: Diamondbacks vs. Rockies

-Gabriel Moreno -- 1-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Karl Kauffmann on the mound, on May 29 at 4:10 PM ET.
+Gabriel Moreno -- .219 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Kyle Freeland on the hill, on May 30 at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Red Sox.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Rockies.

 Gabriel Moreno Game Info & Props vs. the Rockies